Vuzi-Shipper/Vuzi-Shipper/README.md

 > `My humor is 16+`

-> `not always open to new friends unless im comfortable when being around especially if they are friends with mu friend im chill with them`
+> `not always open to new friends unless im comfortable when being around especially if they are friends with my friend im chill with them`

 > `inspired my creation was from a friend they got great designs`